Frequently Asked Questions for Patients

 Does it cost anything to participate?

 No, there is no cost to you to participate in the ABDR.
-The Registry is fully funded by the Commonwealth Government.
+The ABDR is supported by funding from the Australian Government, Department of Health and Aged Care, under the National Clinical Quality Registry Program.

 How do I change my personal details with the registry?